ej2/python-quickbooks/README.rst

 These instructions were written for a Django application.
 Make sure to change it to whatever framework/method you’re using.
+You can find additioinal examples of usage in `Integration tests folder`_.

 Connecting your application to Quickbooks Online
 ------------------------------------------------